Doris E. Saunders

-Early years and education
+Early years, education, family, and career path

-Doris Evans was born on August 8, 1921 in Chicago, Illinois, to Thelma Rice and John Alvesta Stewart Evans.
+Doris Evans was born on August 8, 1921, in Chicago, Illinois, to Thelma Rice and John Alvesta Stewart Evans.
 She attended Englewood High School in Chicago from 1934 to 1938.
 Her father died in 1935.
-After his death, Saunders and her family moved in with her maternal grandmother and step-grandfather on South Lafayette Avenue.
+After his death, Doris and her family moved in with her maternal grandmother and step-grandfather on South Lafayette Avenue in Chicago's Bronzeville neighborhood.

-Saunders entered Northwestern University in 1938 and remained until 1939.
-She then briefly pursued studies at Central YMCA College in Chicago (now Roosevelt University) from 1939-1941.
-Also, in 1941, she entered the Chicago Public Library Training Class and completed the course of study and practice in 1942.
+Doris entered Northwestern University in 1938 and remained until 1939.
+She then briefly pursued studies at Central YMCA College in Chicago (now Roosevelt University) from 1939 to 1941.
+Inspired by long-time friend and mentor Charlemae Hill Rollins, in 1941, Doris entered the Chicago Public Library Training Class and completed the course of study and practice in 1942.
 In May 1942, she became a Junior Library Assistant and shortly thereafter she passed the Civil Service examination for Senior Library Assistant.
-She was first assigned to the Book Selection Department, and later transferred to the Hill Branch Library, and then to the George M. Pullman Branch Library.
-While at Pullman, Saunders was appointed the first African American reference librarian to work in the Social Science and Business Division of the main library.
-Between 1947 and 1951 she again attended Roosevelt University completing a Bachelor of Arts degree in Philosophy.
+She was first assigned to the Book Selection Department, and later transferred to the Hall Branch Library under the leadership of Vivian Harsh, and then to the George M. Pullman Branch Library.
+During this time Doris established and co-owned the Studio Bookshop on Michigan Ave. across the street from the Rosenwald Court Apartments.
+While at Pullman in 1948, Saunders was promoted and became the first African-American reference librarian to work in the Social Science and Business Division of the Main Library.
+Between 1947 and 1951, she attended Roosevelt University completing a Bachelor of Arts degree in Philosophy.
+Doris married Sidney Smith in 1942 and was divorced in 1947.
+She married Vincent E. Saunder Jr. in 1950, separated in 1959, and later divorced in 1964.
+She had two children with Vincent E. Saunders Jr..

-In 1976, after Saunders' children had completed college, she went to Boston University and completed a Master of Science in Journalism from the School of Public Communication and the Master of Arts in Afro-American Studies from the graduate school in one year.
+In 1976, after Saunders' children had completed college, she went to Boston University.
+She completed a Master of Science in Journalism from the School of Public Communication and a Master of Arts in Afro-American Studies from the graduate school in one year.
 These degrees were awarded in 1977.
-From 1983 to 1984 she studied toward a Ph.D. in history at Vanderbilt University in Nashville, Tennessee.
-At the same time, she commuted to Chicago on weekends to continue work on the books in progress at Johnson Publishing Company.
+From 1983 to 1984, she studied toward a Ph.D. in history at Vanderbilt University in Nashville, Tennessee.

 Saunders was involved in many organizations.
 She served as a board member of the Black Academy of Arts and Letters, board member of the American Civil Liberties Union Illinois Chapter, member of the Chicago Leadership Resource Program, National Association of Media Women, Chicago Publicity Club, Alpha Gamma Pi Sorority, and Black Advisory Commission for the 1980 census in Washington, D.C.

 The Doris E. Saunders Papers are located at the Vivian G. Harsh Research Collection of Afro-American History and Literature in Chicago, Illinois.